Sony A6500 vs Olympus E-M1 II

 - Greater peace of mind: Features a second card slot as a backup in case of memory card failure.

-If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 II emerges as the winner of the match-up (11 : 9 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the E-M1 II is the clear winner of the contest (15 : 9 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.

 Expert reviews: Sony A6500 vs Olympus E-M1 II

 This is where reviews by experts come in.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).

 |Canon G1 X Mark III« »||+||79/100||4.5/5||-||4.5/5||Oct 2017||1,299||Canon G1 X Mark III|

 |Sony A9« »||++||89/100||5/5||5/5||5/5||Apr 2017||4,499||Sony A9|